 For all School Direct specialisms you will normally need:

-- GCSEs at grade C or above (or equivalent) in English Language, Mathematics and Science at the time of application.
+- GCSEs at grade C or above (or equivalent) in English Language, Mathematics and Science.
 Please see our list of accepted equivalents.

 - A relevant honours degree at a 2:2 classification or above; please see below for the degree subject requirements for individual specialisms.
 (Where the degree result is to be awarded in the year of application, we will require a predicted degree classification as part of an academic reference provided on the application)